-In this post, we'll dive into how Net Promoter Score (NPS) and customer experience are related and how they work together to help companies create brands customers love.
+In this post, we'll dive into how Net Promoter Score (NPS) fits into the customer journey, and how it works together with customer experience to help companies create brands that customers love.

-Net Promoter Score is a common customer experience metric that companies use to gauge customer advocacy.
-The metric came about after decades of research by consulting, marketing, and management firms, that determined there was a formula that could express customer advocacy.
+Net Promoter Score is a widely used customer experience metric used for measuring customer advocacy, providing insight into how likely customers are to recommend a brand.
+The metric emerged after decades of research conducted by consulting, marketing, and management firms that sought to find a formula that could express customer advocacy.

-In short, the calculation aims to measure customer feedback and sentiment—and, in many ways, advocacy—by asking just one simple question.
+In short, the calculation aims to quantify customer feedback and sentiment—and, in many ways, advocacy—by asking a single question.

 On a scale of 0 to 10, how likely are you to recommend this company’s product or service to a friend or a colleague?